datalayer/lexical-loro/docs/USAGE_EXAMPLES.md

 3. **Validate indices**: Always check array bounds before updating or removing blocks
 4. **Use meaningful text**: Provide descriptive text content for better user experience
 5. **Handle errors**: Wrap JSON operations in try-catch blocks
-6. **Keep references**: Store references to Loro documents if you need direct access
+6. **Keep references**: Store references to Loro models if you need direct access

 This comprehensive guide demonstrates all the key features and usage patterns of the `LoroModel` class for collaborative document editing with Lexical and Loro integration.